When you first start coding, one of the first questions you might have is what computer is best?

 Personal Computers (or PCs) have been running Microsoft Windows for so long now that we normally think of them as the same thing.
-But Windows and Linux are just operating systems (or an OS) and you can replace the operating system on a PC with any of several different varieties of Linux very easily.
+But Windows, Mac OS, and Linux are just operating systems (or an OS) and you can replace the operating system on a PC with any of several different varieties of Linux very easily.

 Should I use a desktop, a laptop, or a tablet?
-Can I use my phone?
+Can I use my phone to learn coding?

 Which one should I use when learning how to program?

 Let’s answer the easy part first.
 If you are learning primarily from home then either a desktop computer or a laptop computer will be fine.
 If you are attending classes in-person, then you will definitely want some kind of laptop.

 Normally, however, when people ask what type of computer to use when learning how to program, it’s the operating system platform that is really being questioned.
 In other words, should you use Windows, OS X, or Linux?